byjosh/tagged_bookmarks_export_tool/README.md

 ## Wishlist
 Given unlimited time & expertise:
- * Keyboard navigation (in general helps users with disabilities) - already good if running this on Windows or Linux
+ * keyboard navigation (in general helps users with disabilities) - already good if running this on Windows or Linux
- * Internationalisation (broadens use beyond non-English speakers) would be top of list.
+ * internationalisation (broadens use beyond non-English speakers)
+ * better copy/paste functionality
+would be top of list.

 For now just grateful that thanks to Python and wxPython & wxWidgets a cross platform GUI in a nice, native style seems not too much work.